 Trial Stream

-A test run broadcast to check technical performance, audience reception, or to experiment with new formats.
+A test run broadcast to check technical performance and audience reception or to experiment with new formats.

 Live Streaming Glossary – Letter U